nextcloud/documentation/user_manual/files/access_webgui.rst

 Accessing your Files Using the ownCloud Web Interface
 =====================================================

-You can access your ownCloud files with the ownCloud web interface and create, preview, edit, delete, share, and re-share files.
+You can access your ownCloud files with the ownCloud Web interface and create, preview, edit, delete, share, and re-share files.
 Your ownCloud administrator has the option to disable these features, so if any of them are missing on your system ask your server administrator.